 - Current high school seniors attending a public school within the boundaries of West Contra Costa Unified School District

-- Submit FAFSA or California Dream Act Application by the March 1st priority deadline
+- Submit FAFSA or California Dream Act Application starting October 1

 - Have a copy of your Student Aid Report (SAR) (generated after competing a FAFSA) or California Aid Report (CAR) (generated after completing a CA Dream Act Application, accessible once you create a WebGrants account)